ansible/community-docs/projects/ansible/collections/dev_guidelines/releasing_collections.rst

 Releasing with release branches
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Use releasing with release branches when breaking changes have been introduced.
+This approach is usually only used by the large community collections, ``community.general`` and ``community.network``.

 To peform a release this way, refer to the `Releasing with release branches <releasing_collections_without_release_branches.rst>`_ manual.